elh/advent-2023/README.md

   * Day 18: Part 1 solved actually materializing the grid and doing a flood fill of from the exterior of a bounded zone.
 Part 2 kicked my jet lagged butt.
 I realized somewhat quickly that I could treat the grid as an integration of slices which only requires me to keep track of boundaries and then calculate the area as a set of rectangles.
 Debugging off by one errors due to the grid and other geometry corner cases was a pain without good visualization tools and the real inputs being very large.
 UPDATE: Pick’s theorem...
 * 12/18
   * Day 19: Part 2 solved by working backwards: identify each assignment to "A" and with a range of possible values, tighten it going backwards through the condition graph.
+  * Day 17: I got tripped up figuring out how to encode "number of steps in current direction" into the graph state for dijkstra's.
+I encode the current location, the previous direction I came from, and the number of steps in that direction.
+Slowest part 2 so far.